DEFRA/ffc-development-guide/docs/developer-laptop-setup/index.md

 # Setup developer laptop
 Developers are free to use any Defra approved device and their own choice of operating system and code editor/IDE.
 However this document will assume use of a Windows 10 device with Windows Subsystem for Linux (WSL) and Visual Studio Code as a code editor.
+To setup a Macbook, [follow this alternative guide](setup-macbook.md)

 # Configuration steps
 - [ ] [Install WSL](install-wsl.md)